Legal Library

 +-

 In order to enforce the Arbitral Awards against assets of the Russian Federation, the Awards must first be recognised as judgments in the jurisdiction in which those assets are based.
-The Russian Federation may resist such recognition on the basis that (i) it is a sovereign state and thus immune from the jurisdiction of the local courts and (ii) that one of the defences to recognition provided under Article V of the New York Convention 1958 applies.
+The Russian Federation may resist recognition on the basis that (i) it is a sovereign state and thus immune from the jurisdiction of the local courts and (ii) that one of the defences to recognition provided under Article V of the New York Convention 1958 applies.
 Once those challenges are dealt with, it is possible to enforce against and attach commercial assets of the Russian Federation.
-However, the Russian Federation may also challenge those attachments on the basis, for example, that the assets attached are not commercial in nature or are not its property but those of a separate entity.
-Only once those challenges have been disposed of can the assets be sold to recover sums due from the Russian Federation.
+However, the Russian Federation may also challenge those attachments on the basis, for example, that the attached assets are not commercial in nature or are not its property but those of a separate entity.
+Only after those challenges have been disposed of can the assets be sold to recover sums due from the Russian Federation.
 Below are jurisdictions in which recognition and enforcement proceedings have been commenced.

 Read more